 Use these classroom decoration and activity ideas to engage your students in discussions around key historical events and people of African American heritage.

 Black History Month Activities for Teachers

-Educators everywhere are getting creative and using historical images, documents, and other media to engage students in analysing and exploring the unique perspective and influence of African American people on US and world history.
+Educators are getting creative and using historical images, documents, and other media to engage students in analyzing and exploring the unique perspective and influence of African American people on US and world history.